PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 "[a,sF,b]"           |  $p \mapsto b + (a - b) \cdot (p-1)^2$                                                                           | A quadratic ramp from a to b that starts fast
 "[10,l,2,2,l,1]"     |  $p \mapsto \begin{cases} 10 - 16 \cdot p & p \leq \frac{1}{2} \\ 3 - 2 \cdot p & p \geq \frac{1}{2} \end{cases}$| first a linear ramp from 10 to 2 and then in the same time a linear ramp from 2 to 1

 Any string that adheres to the rules above is a valid value for the temperature or transverse field schedule.
 As general advice, both the number of trotter slices, as well as time steps increase the solution quality, but also increase the runtime linearly.
-Increasing them however has dimininishing returns on solution quality, with the number of time steps dminishing faster.
+Increasing them however has dimininishing returns on the solution quality.

 In total, a valid configuration for simulated quantum annealing looks like this.
 ```